 Due to this effort, in August 2018, EOIR was able to hold the largest investiture of immigration judges since at least 2010, with hiring times for IJs hired under the new process reduced by approximately 50 percent from the previous year.
-EOIR hired 81 new IJs in FY 2018, 46 new IJs through February of FY 2019 and has hired a total 174 new IJs since January 20, 2017.
-EOIR has been able to clear a new IJ to start in as little as 150 days and to onboard a new IJ in as little as 195 days, which is a 74% reduction in hiring time compared to a GAO report on the subject.
+EOIR hired 81 new IJs in FY 2018, 92 new IJs in FY 2019 and by the end of the FY, had hired a total 216 new IJs since January 20, 2017.
+EOIR has been able to clear a new IJ to start in as little as 150 days and to onboard a new IJ in as little as 195 days, which is a 74 percent reduction in hiring time compared to a GAO report on the subject.
 Moving forward, EOIR will continue to assess the hiring process and identify any areas for improvement.